 Notes (17.08.01) 2017.
 Inkjet print on post-it notes I 263 x 380 cm

-The work is based on a private snapshot taken from the top of the World Trade Center in New York, August 17th 2001.
-The dimensions of the snapshot has been scaled up so that it matches the exact height of the WTC window, where the photograph was taken.
-It has subsequently been printed in RGB colour across 1.750 individual canary yellow post-it notes and mounted directly on the wall of the exhibition space.
-Over the course of two months where the work was shown, the notes eventually lost their grip and fell, thus gradually changing the work from day to day.
+The work is based on an analogue photo I took as a young tourist from the top of the World Trade Center in New York, August 17th 2001 - a little less than a month before the two towers were destroyed.
+The dimensions of the photograph has been enlarged so that it matches the height of the WTC window, where it was originally taken.
+The image has subsequently been manually printed in RGB colour across 1.750 individual canary yellow post-it notes on an ordinary A-4 ink-jet printer and mounted directly onto the wall of the exhibition space.
+Over the course of two months where the work was shown, the notes slowly lost their grip and fell to the floor, gradually occupying the floor space while changing the apperance of the picture plane from day to day.